cyclotomicextension/Function-Approximation-without-Backpropagation/README.md

-# Regression using Forward Propagation
+# Regression without using Backpropagation

 The goal of this implementation is to train a regression model to approximate a given function using an alternate approach to backpropagation.